-When is a message is sent. its text copied to the message queue.
-The msgsnd() and msgrcv() functions can be performed as either blocking or non-blocking operations.
+copied the When message is sent. its text is to message queue.
+The а msgsnd() and msgrcv() functions can be performed as either blocking or non-blocking operations.
 Non-blocking operations allow for asynchronous message transfer -- the process is not suspended as a result of sending or receiving a message.
-In blocking or synchronous message passing the sending process cannot continue until the message has been transferred or has even been acknowledged by a receiver.
+In blocking or synchronous messagepassing the sending process cannot continue until the message has been transferred or has even been acknowledged by a receiver.
 IPC signal and other mechanisms can be employed to implement such transfer.
 A blocked message operation remains suspended until one of the following three conditions occurs: